 What we do

-We collaborate and provide services in the filed of microbial ecology and evolution using metabarcoding and metagenomics tools.
-Our location near the Dead Sea is a front row sit to extreme habitats and their microbial communities.
-We take an ecological approach towards the study of holobionts, in which all the aspects of an ecosystem are applicable to the host and its symbionts.
+We collaborate and provide services in microbial ecology using metabarcoding and metagenomics tools.
+Our location near the Dead Sea is a front row sit to extreme habitats and their microbial communities, including humans and their microbiomes.

 R & D Projects

 The Acacia tree is very unique, capable of existing where most trees do not.
 Dr. Ashraf Al Ashhab studies it's phylosphere bacteria to understand their contribution to the tree's high durability and to harness them for use in agriculture and cosmetics.
 This is done in collaboration with Dr. Gideon Winters from DSASC in Hatzeva.

 The Dead Sea is a unique climatotherapy location.
-Continuing the work of Michael Brandwein, Dr. Shiri Meshner and Prof. Zvi Bentwitch and Dr. Amir Szitenberg study the skin microbiome associated with a range of diseases, and the effect of climatotherapy on skin bacteria.
+Continuing the work of Michael Brandwein, Dr. Shiri Meshner and Prof. Zvi Bentwitch, Dr. Amir Szitenberg studies the skin microbiome associated with a range of diseases, and the effect of climatotherapy on skin bacteria.
 This research is in collaboration with Dr. Marco Harari of the DMZ medical center, Prof. Emmilia Hodak from the Department of Dermatology, Rabin Medical Center, and Prof. Zvulunov from The Department of Dermatology, Soroka Medical Center

 Root knot nematodes are a major crop pest throughout vast regions of the glob.
 They are known to interact with soil and plant bacteria to successfully infest plants.
 Dr. Amir Szitenberg is interested in the microbial soil and plant community associated with intense infestation and in ways to manipulate it in order to inhibit nematode infestation.